 - Tourist pricing: The pricing for tourists is high when compared to locals for the same things.
 You should always check the prices before paying for anything.

-- Busy and polluted cities: While some cities are peaceful, other cities are very crowded with countless motorbikes on the road.
+- Busy and polluted cities: While some cities are peaceful, other are jam-packed with countless motorbikes on the road.
 There might be problems related to air quality as well.

-- Paperwork headaches: The paperwork which includes documents like a visa or work permit is not easy to get which is why people hire local agencies to help them with this issue.
+- Paperwork headaches: The paperwork, including documents like a visa or work permit, can make one feel like a hamster on a wheel.
+This is why people often hire local agencies to help smoothen the process.

-- Different way of life: You might find the traditional culture strange in Vietnam.
-It has old traditions which you might not understand.
-It can take time to get used to things.
+- Different way of life: You might find the local customs strange in Vietnam.
+People observe old traditions which can be hard to grasp at first.
+It may take some time to get used to things.

 Read More: How Overseas Vietnamese Can Register for Permanent Residence in Vietnam?